 Q. At 19 you decided to play banjo, what was your method of learning?
 What did you find most challenging, and what was your approach to overcome these challenges?What specific challenge(s) are you working on today?

 A. I took a few lessons.
-My path was pretty slow and complicated due to having basically zero informed instruction in music previous to this.
+My path was pretty slow and complicated due to having basically zero informed instruction in before picking up a banjo.
 I used the Hatfield method books and other forms of tab.
-I’ve become a skeptic of tab for beginners having experienced this first hand.
-Ear training is much more beneficial for a new student.
-I was in a band immediately which was incredibly interesting.
-It forced me to band aid together some things that could simply work.
+I’ve become a skeptic of tab for beginners due to my 20 years of playing and teaching experience.
+Ear training is much more beneficial for a new student as well as a seasoned player.
+I was in a band immediately upon getting a banjo which was incredibly interesting.
 I wouldn’t necessarily choose this path if I had it to do again.
 Nowadays I really like to hone in on things that are moveable from one chord or key to another..
 So much of basic Scruggs and melodic playing is only geared towards the key of G. That stuff is a must know but past that there is a lot of very interesting and moveable stuff that allows you to break away from that G based mindset.

 Q. Over the past 10 years the banjo has seen a resurgence across multiple genres.
 Where do you see banjo music going and what is your role in that?

 A. I’m not really sure.
 These days I’m simply focused on sounding good and playing my best.
 I’m not really seeking to make what I do fit a genre per se.
 I like how open the world is to banjo music and am happy to be another cog in the machine of spreading the word.
 The instrument is way more adaptable than anyone thought 30 years ago.
-When you say this most people would think of Bela Fleck and the many other players that have embraced jazz.
-Bela certainly opened up the playbook beyond what anyone could imaging but there is so much room for variety outside of even this.
-I think the instrument works really well in more of a rock setting and country music.
+When you say this most people would think of Béla Fleck and the many other players that have embraced jazz.
+Béla certainly opened up the playbook beyond what anyone could imagine but there is so much room for variety outside of even this.
+I think the instrument works really well in more of a rock setting as well as country music.
+I find myself leaning on a lot of material in 4/4 time as I play and perform as a solo artist.
+For me, 4/4 time opens up the idea that the banjo needs to be a lot more focused on sustain and less about speed..

 Q. Are there any Banjo Artists from the past or present that have a significant influence on your interest in banjo music and/or technique?

 A. Charlie Cushman has been an endless source of inspiration.
 His ability to adapt so much of what Don Reno did and expand on that is the coolest thing.
-He basically flipped my world upside-down years ago and I finally felt like I found a direction that I didn’t need to fully imitate.
+He basically flipped my world upside-down years ago and I finally felt like I found a direction without feeling the need to fully imitate his licks.
 That’s an important realization for any musician.
 I heard Ron Block mention that once.
 He knows lots of J.D.
 Crowe’s solos by heart but it’s not what he would play on stage or at a jam.
 It simply informs him of what is possible.
 You take things from it and you make sure you keep following your heart instead of just doing what someone else did.
 Charlie sort of lit that fire for me.
 At the same time, I would kill to play breaks exactly like Charlie, Earl and J.D.
-Someday?
+Someday??

 Q. You grew up in North Carolina, where you ultimately became a founding member of CCL.
 In 2016 you moved your family to Colorado.
 You mention that your move to Colorado has had an impact on your life both personally and professionally.
 Can you elaborate on how this has affected you and your music?